-Have you ever considered having a bit of 'work' done?
-I'm talking about tweakments, rather than surgical intervention.
-This beauty buzzword is a growing interest across the professional aesthetic industry and covers treatments including Botox, LED, laser, facial fillers and more.
+Have you ever considered a tweakment, a.k.a. having a bit of 'work' done?
+We're talking about small, minimally invasive refreshment procedures rather than surgical intervention.
+This beauty buzzword is a growing interest across the professional aesthetic industry and covers treatments including Botox, LED, laser, facial fillers, body tightening services, and more.

-Tweakments are often seen as a stepping stone between products and surgery—when even the best eye cream isn't hitting the spot for results, but eye lift surgery is not something you are keen to explore.
+Tweakments are often seen as a stepping stone between products and surgery—when even the best eye cream or cellulite creams aren't hitting the spot for results, but eye lift surgery or liposuction aren't things you are keen to explore.
 Think more than a facial, less than a scalpel and you're on the right track.
-Compared with surgeries, tweakments like Ultherapy and baby Botox are relatively affordable, with no anaesthetic, scars and minimal downtime.
+Compared to surgeries, tweakments like Ultherapy and baby Botox are relatively affordable, with no anesthetic or scars, and boast of minimal to no downtime.

 Lumecca IPL for skin tone

 If you’re fed up with spending a fortune on the best foundations and concealers to cover up uneven skin tone, age spots or rosacea, consider investing in Intense Pulsed Light (IPL) therapy instead.
 Using a collection of different wavelengths of light to remove specific pigments in the skin, it’s a quick and easy way to tackle pigmentation.
 Lumecca IPL therapy uses photothermolysis, a method of applying intense pulsed lights to target pigmentation and redness created by sun damage, and it’s one of the most powerful treatments for this purpose.
 It doesn't hurt, but it does feel warm and as though a rubber band was being snapped gently on your face.
 Your face may feel a little sunburnt for around 20 minutes.
 Expect some results after one session and a noticeably more even skintone in two to three sessions.

 The cost: From approx. $200/£250 per session, per area